RexSteele/shinyProj/README.md

  * A Note on Dropbox

     The rdrop2 library requires a token to enable uploads to the DropBox account.
-Set up an account, and place that token in the main directory of this project.
+Set up an account, and place that token, titled 'droptoken.rds' in the main directory of this project.
 For information this see : [rdrop2 documentation](https://cran.r-project.org/web/packages/rdrop2/rdrop2.pdf)

 ### Executing program